 Like any watch lover, you must know how to clean a mechanical watch.
-Those precious babies must be taken care of!
-This week, we’ve compiled a few tips to help you carefully clean-up your watches and don’t forget that cleaning your timepiece is important for their style and their longevity.
+Those precious mechanical marvels must be taken care of!
+In this article, we have compiled a few tips to help you carefully clean up your watches.
+As you probably already know, cleaning your timepiece is important to maintain its esthetics but also performance.

 Cleaning water-resistant watches:

-First of all, you’ll need to separate the case of the watch from its strap.
+First of all, you will need to separate the watch case from its strap.
 For a steel bracelet, you may keep it in place but cleaning will be less effective as you won’t have full access to the side of the case.
 Secondly, before starting we recommend you to gather an old toothbrush, a little recipient (like a bowl), soap, and clean soft cottons (from an old t-shirt for example).
-Now you are ready!
-Let’s follow the five steps below to give another life to your watch:
+Now let’s follow the five steps below to give another life to your watch:

 - Once again, separate the watch from the strap for full effective cleaning.
-If you do not know how to, or don’t have the right tools to remove your strap, we recommend you not removing it, you could damage the lugs of your watch.
+If you do not know how to, or do not have the right tools to remove your strap, we recommend you to avoid removing it as you could damage the lugs of your watch.
 Please note that you can use scotch tape while removing the strap if you are using a tool that might scratch the lugs to prevent any unwanted scratches.

 - Lock the crown by totaling screwing it.
 You should always check your crown, even for daily use.
 It must be well screwed to guarantee a total water (and dust) resistance.